 Although both she and Fiedler are journalists, search committee chair Paul Schneider, a COM professor of the practice and film and television chair, says that wasn’t why she was chosen from a strong group of finalists who each met with faculty, staff, and administrators.
 “She’s an outstandingly successful person, and she’s done a great job at Scientific American,” Schneider says.
 “Everything she’s done, she’s done really well.
 And she made a really good impression on the people here.”

 Her professional involvement extends to other corners at the intersection of science, journalism, and new technology.
 DiChristina spoke to BU Today from Washington, D.C., where she was attending a workshop she’d helped organize for the Climate Communications Initiative of the US National Academies of Science, Engineering, and Medicine.
 She organized and moderated Springer Nature’s latest Science on the Hill panel on June 6, discussing ways to solve the plastic waste problem before members of Congress at the Rayburn House Office Building.
 She is also chair of the Emerging Technologies Council of the World Economic Forum and participates in its Davos conferences, including the “Summer Davos” in Dalian, China.

 She will also serve as chief judge for the Google Science Fair, a competition for 13- to 18-year-old students around the world.

 DiChristina and her husband live in Pleasantville, N.Y., and have two daughters, one a 2018 CFA graduate with a degree in graphic design.
 And she’ll soon move to a place near the apartment where she lived for two of her years as a Terrier, on Euston Street in Brookline.

-Editor’s Note: Due to an editing error, an earlier version of this story incorrectly described DiChristina as the first female dean of the College of Communication.
-Donis Dondis held that post from 1978–82.
+Editor’s note: Due to an editing error, an earlier version of this story incorrectly described DiChristina as the first female dean of the College of Communication.
+Donis Dondis held that post from 1978 to 1982.